Beans are easy to grow, easy to cook, delicious, nourishing and beneficial for us and the planet.

-Growing your own beans builds healthy soil in your garden and provides you with a nutrient rich diet.
-Beans can play a role in reducing the risk of obesity, diabetes, heart disease and cancer; they are good sources of protein, fibre, folate, iron and potassium and they can reduce our carbon footprint and food miles!
+Growing your own beans not only helps you build healthy soil in your garden, it also provides you with a nutrient-rich diet.
+Beans can play a role in reducing the risk of obesity, diabetes, heart disease and cancer – they are good sources of protein, fibre, folate, iron and potassium – and they can reduce your carbon footprint and food miles as well!

-Susan Young brings together 10 years of experimenting with multiple varieties of beans (Phaseolus) and takes us on a culinary journey around the world, revealing a range of colourful and historic beans, from the pink ‘Fagiolo di Lamon’ of Italy to the black and white ‘Bosnian Pole’ bean.
-She explains which varieties are best for eating fresh off the plant (green) and those for drying for later use, which provides harvests for storing all through winter.
-Beans offer year-round meals, and dried beans can be the star of the show with their diversity of flavours and textures.
+Go on a tasty culinary journey around the world and discover a range of colourful and historic beans, from the pink ‘Fagiolo di Lamon’ of Italy to the black and white ‘Bosnian Pole’ bean.
+Learn which varieties are best for eating fresh from the pod and those that are best for drying and storing for later use.

 Beans offer year-round nutritious meals, and dried beans can be the star of the show with their fabulous diversity of flavours, colours and textures.